rehamAbass/class3/class3/PITCHME.md

 +

+---?img=class3/umlExample.png

 ---
 ### Subclasses
-+ We can extend an existing class by defining a subclass
++ We can extend an existing class by defining a subclass.
-  + also called *derived* class.
+  + also called a *derived* class.
 + It inherits all of the code and variables of the original class.
 + Can add more.
 + Can also **override** methods.